 For example, a quick bowl of porridge with a nice sprinkling of fruits and nuts can be a perfect protein-packed breakfast.

 The bottom line here is that it simply does not matter which type of protein you choose – since they are all made up of exactly the same amino acids.
 The only important thing is that you eat them.

 It is, therefore, no problem to replace animal protein with vegetable protein.
-Vegetable protein sources such as lentils, chia seeds, nuts, and more are the perfect alternative to animal proteins such as chicken or beef.
+Vegetable protein sources such as lentils, chia seeds, nuts, and more are the perfect alternative to animal proteins.
+Chicken or beef, while traditional aren’t always the best for you.
 In fact – even in such a meat-heavy culture as Germany – the DGE (German Nutrition Society) recommends eating no more than 300-600g of meat per week.
 In addition, many animal products, like sausage or bacon, have high amounts of fat and salt, which can have a negative effect on the body when frequently consumed.